 The Tri-Cities is located east of the Cascade Mountains in Washington, in the south-central part of the state.
 Consisting of Kennewick, Pasco, and Richland, these closely situated cities are unique in their own way but share the same core climate, economy, and way of life.

-This area boasts a plethora of activities, including boating, bike trails, golf courses, wine tasting and more!
+This area boasts a plethora of activities, including boating, bike trails, golf courses, wine tasting, and more!

 Spokane is the second-largest city in Washington and the largest on the eastern side of the state.
 Berty and I recently moved to Spokane and we now call this amazing city our home.

-We love that there are so many amazing coffee shops in Spokane (our favorites being Vessel Coffee Roasters and Indaba), artisan breweries, and opportunities to get outside and explore around the city.
+We love that there are so many amazing coffee shops in Spokane (our favorites being Ladder Coffee and Indaba), artisan breweries, and opportunities to get outside and explore around the city.
 We are lucky to have some great state parks and natural areas in Spokane, and we’re sharing our favorites below:

 - Riverfront Park – Come watch the free light show every weekend under the Pavilion!